 VERSES 28: "So Jesus proclaimed, as he taught in the temple, You know me, and you know where I come from?
 But I have not come of my own accord.
 He who sent me is true, and him you do not know."

-Jesus might have said, Yes, you know what town I'm from, but God is the One who sent me, so you apparently don't know Him either.
+Jesus might have said, Yes, you know what town I am from, but God is the One who sent me, so you apparently do not know Him either.